survivzhang/ass1/report.md

 • Medium kernel (100x100) and large kernel (999x999) approaching input matrix size: The red and yellow curves achieve excellent acceleration ratios initially, aligning with the ideal acceleration ratio curve.
 However, after reaching a certain acceleration ratio (around 60), both curves plateau, with the acceleration ratio no longer significantly improving with increased thread count.

-In this set of experiments, we also found that  the kernel size to 999 × 999, the single-threaded runtime lasted exactly one hour, thus reaching the specified **runtime duration limit** at this point.
+In this set of experiments, we also found that when the input size is 1200 x 1200 with kernel size 999 × 999, the single-threaded runtime is 3604s, thus reaching the specified runtime duration limit in this node.
+This is the same order of magnitude as the 1000 × 1000 input, so the trend can reference the 1000 × 1000 input results.

 #### 5.2.3 Reason analysis